lv487nodejs/NChoice_client_fe/README.md

 4.3.
 Run "npm run dev" at fn/fn folder to run client and backend aplication at http://localhost:3000/.

 4.4.
-Run "npm start" at fn/fn/ folder to run backend(by it self at http://localhost:5000/ or for admin portal) aplication at http://localhost:3000/.
+Run "npm start" at fn/fn/ folder to run backend(by itself at http://localhost:5000/ or for admin portal) aplication at http://localhost:3000/.

-4.4.
+4.5.
 Run "npm start" at fn/fn/admin folder to run aplication at http://localhost:3000/.

+4.6.
+Run "npm run cypress" at fn/fn/admin folder to run end-to-end tests.

+# 5. Project API
 ## User:
 POST: